ananthu-aniraj/pdiscoformer/README.md

 The final folder structure should look like this:

 ```
-Oxford_Flowers (root folder)
+(root folder)
-├── flowers-102
+├── flowers-102 (folder containing the dataset created automatically by the training script)
     ├── segmim (folder containing the segmentation masks)
     ├── jpg
     ├── imagelabels.mat
     └── setid.mat
 ```
 ### PartImageNet Seg
 The dataset can be downloaded from [here](https://github.com/TACJu/PartImageNet).
+No additional pre-processing is required.

+# Training
+The details of running the training script can be found in the [training instructions](training_instructions.md) file.

+# Evaluation
+The details of running the evaluation metrics for both classification and part discovery can be found in the [evaluation instructions](evaluation_instructions.md) file.

+# Models
+The models trained in the paper will be released soon.